 Determined to Rise

-The National Women’s History Museum is proud to collaborate with organizations nationwide to host Determined to Rise: Women’s Historical Activism for Equal Rights.
-The series features lively discussions on women's history topics from the early 1830s when African American women abolitionist groups organized to fight for freedom and personhood to the ratification of the 19th Amendment.
+To mark the centenary of woman suffrage, the National Women’s History Museum presented a two-year commemorative initiative, “Determined to Rise:” Women’s Historical Activism for Equal Rights.
+This series of public programming featured scholarly panels, public events, and lively discussions on the American women's rights movement from the early 1830s when African-American women abolitionist groups organized to fight for freedom, personhood, and women’s rights to the ratification of the 19th Amendment in 1920.